We Supplied a Chocolate 3D Printer (Here's What You Can Make with It)

 Chocola3D prints chocolate and any foodstuffs that have a paste-like consistency.

-“We’d been researching what printers were on the market and found that there weren’t all that many to choose from.
+The client chose this 3D printer for its print quality, competitive price, and large print area.
+While few chocolate printers were available, this newer model stood out: “We’d been researching what printers were on the market and found that there weren’t all that many to choose from.
 The Chocola3D grabbed our attention, as it is a newer model and has a fairly large print area in comparison with the other printers.
-We were impressed by the print quality we saw in the demonstration photos and videos.”
+We were impressed by the print quality we saw in the demonstration photos and videos.

 Even the most complex chocolate shapes can now be made in any quantity.
 Before 3D printing, special silicone molds would have to be made to order, or each individual item would be carved by hand.
 These approaches are incomparable with printing in terms of time and cost.